MatteoTomasetto/OCP-DL-ROM/README.md

-# Real-time optimal control of parametrized systems by Deep learning-based reduced order models
+# Real-time optimal control of parametrized systems by DL-ROMs

-This repository contains the official source code implementation of the paper *Real-time optimal control of parametrized systems by Deep learning-based reduced order models*
+This repository contains the official source code implementation of the paper ``*Real-time optimal control of parametrized systems by Deep learning-based reduced order models*``

 `Data` folder contains the scenario parameters and the simulated optimal snapshots for the three test cases